TerriaJS/terriajs/doc/contributing/development-environment.md

 Now, we can edit TerriaJS in `node_modules/terriajs` with the benefit of a full-feature git repo.

-To switch National Map back to using the npm version of TerriaJS (instead of the git repo), do:
+To switch TerriaMap back to using the npm version of TerriaJS (instead of the git repo), do:

 ```
 # warning: make sure you don't need any of your changes to TerriaJS first!